ptsteadman/notebook/essays/gray-man-style.md

 According to Chen, gorpcore has the same appeal of normcore, but instead of idealizing the Mall, gorpcore idealizes the Woods.
 [12] In practice, gorpcore seems to mean that Patagonia is cool again.
-Chen writes that that gorpcore is arguable rooted in post-election malaise, like just about everything else in contemporary culture.
+Chen writes that that gorpcore is arguably rooted in post-election malaise.
 He points out that activist DeRay McKesson famously wears a blue Patagonia vest, because it's practical and he approves of the company's environmental consciousness.

-It has become normal for people everywhere on the political spectrum to talk of impending collapse, now more than ever.
+It has become normal for people everywhere on the political spectrum to talk of impending collapse.
 The NYT and New Yorker have written tongue-in-cheek profiles of survivalists, but these profiles still serve as gateways into the culture.
 [25]

 I think that these trends will eventually meet somewhere, informed by cypherpunk and anarcho-primitivism.
 As everything sloughs into the mainstream, people will